Holocaust (miniseries): Part 2: The Road to Babi Yar

-1941 — Berta is transported to the Warsaw Ghetto.
+1941: Berta is transported to the Warsaw Ghetto.
 Reunited with Dr. Weiss, she becomes a schoolteacher.
 Inga travels to Buchenwald, where family friend Müller (Tony Haygarth) is an officer.
-In exchange for transferring Karl from the quarry, where he is being worked to death, Müller forces Inga to submit to sex.
+In exchange for transferring Karl from the quarry, where he is being worked to death, Inga consents to have sex with Müller.
 Heydrich and Dorf order the commanders of the Einsatzgruppen to the Soviet Union to begin massacring Jews.
 Dorf finds himself forced to participate in an execution.
 After one of Dr. Weiss's nurses is executed for smuggling food for the ghetto's children, his brother Moses joins a Zionist resistance group.
 In occupied Kyiv, Rudi and Helena witness the Babi Yar massacre, along with Dorf.
 Dr. Weiss and the ghetto elders learn from a spy that the Nazis are exterminating the Jews.
 Dorf and family enjoy Christmas around Berta's stolen piano.
 They find Weiss family photos hidden in it.
 Dorf tells his daughter to burn them.
 Müller torments Karl with the knowledge that he extorts sex from Inga once a month, in exchange for passing her letters to Karl.

-1942 — Heydrich and Dorf convene the Wannsee Conference, at which the "Final Solution" is planned.
+1942: Heydrich and Dorf convene the Wannsee Conference, at which the "Final Solution" is planned.
 Rudi and Helena join up with Jewish partisans.

 Part 3: The Final Solution

-1942 — Karl is transferred to the propaganda art studio at Theresienstadt, the paradise ghetto in Czechoslovakia, maintained by the Nazis to fool Red Cross and neutral observers.
+1942: Karl is transferred to the propaganda art studio at Theresienstadt, the paradise ghetto in Czechoslovakia, maintained by the Nazis to fool Red Cross and neutral observers.
 Karl and the other artists secretly sketch the brutal reality of the camp.
 While living among the partisans, Rudi marries Helena.
 Dorf and Heydrich accompany Himmler to a mass shooting.
 Disgusted by how grisly it is, Himmler demands a more efficient murder method be found.
 Dorf attends a demonstration of a gas van.
 The partisans ambush a group of Ukrainian Trawnikis.
 Rudi is traumatized when he must kill one.
 Moses smuggles guns into the Warsaw ghetto.
 Himmler, Heydrich and Dorf plan the expansion of Auschwitz into a mass killing center.
 Inga convinces Müller, who has fallen in love with her, to denounce her and have her sent to Theresienstadt, where she joins Karl.
 After Heydrich's assassination, Dorf oversees construction of the death camps, choosing the pesticide Zyklon B for mass extermination.
 Some of Karl's sketches are discovered by the Nazis.
 Dorf has Karl and the other artists tortured, but they refuse to reveal where the rest of their sketches are.
 Dr. Weiss and the ghetto elders are ordered to select 6000 Jews a day for transport to Treblinka for extermination.